Brothers for Life: Timeline (2010-2013)

 On 1 August 2010, Saba Kairouz, 26, a convicted drug dealer, was shot to death while playing touch football at Roberts Park in Greenacre.

 On 3 August 2010, B4L member Khaled Kahwaji, 27, was arrested at his home in Monterey and charged with Kairouz's murder.

 Sometime around June 2011, Kahwaji's murder charge was withdrawn.

 On 21 July 2012, a shootout ensued outside BFL member Khaled Khalil's house on Broughton Street in Old Guildford, with Khalil shooting back at a gunman who opened fire on him with a homemade MAC-10 machine gun.
 Bullets allegedly hit two neighbouring properties, and an occupant of one of the houses required treatment from paramedics after being struck by a bullet fragment.

 On 29 August 2012, Hasan Gotkas, 16, the son of Hamzy family rival Hakan Gotkas, was left in critical condition after being gunned down alongside his father in front of the apartment block where Maha Hamze lived in Auburn.
 Hakan drove his son to the hospital, dropped him at the door, and then drove away.
 He and his family were not cooperative with police.

-On 8 October 2012, B4L member Alex Ali was shot outside World Gym in Yagoona.
-Ali was alleged to have been shot by Mohammed 'Little Crazy' Hamzy.

 On 14 October 2012, B4L members Bassim Hijazi, 32, and Yehya Amood, 27, were shot at eleven times as they sat in a car in Greenacre.
 Amood later died from his injuries.
 In the aftermath of the shooting, Hijazi, the driver of the vehicle, refused to co-operate with police and fled to Lebanon.
-This shooting, and the shooting of Alex Ali six days prior, were provoked by Hijazi and Ali having allegedly said that Mohammed 'Little Crazy' Hamzy's wife, Meltem Yarar, was a "gold digger" and a "slut".
-In turn, Hamzy lured Hijazi to the location of the attack and shot at the vehicle.
+This shooting, and the shooting of six days prior, were provoked by Hijazi and Ali having allegedly said that Mohammed 'Little Crazy' Hamzy's wife, Meltem Yarar, was a "gold digger" and a "slut".

+Hamzy lured Hijazi to the location of the attack and shot at the vehicle.
 Hamzy did not know that Amood was also inside the car.
 Hamzy, remorseful over the accidental death, allegedly approached a friend of his after the shooting in an attempt to deliver financial compensation to Amood's two wives.
 At the time of the shooting, Hijazi was allegedly a lieutenant of B4L's Blacktown chapter.

 On 17 October 2012, a drive-by shooting targeted a home in Winston Hills which was allegedly linked to BFL members.